croweman/request-authorization/README.md

 ## Usage

-Firstly the module will need to be initialized.
+Firstly the module will need to be initialized with schemes and there associated clients.

 ```js